NaitLee/PHFS/README.md

 ### Notes

 - To use in QPython 3L on Android:
-  - Put repo into folder `/sdcard/qpython/projects3`, ensure folder is not nested.
+  - Put a unix release into folder `/sdcard/qpython/projects3`, ensure folder is not nested.
-  - Follow trial steps, prepare all required files.
   - Rename `run.py` to `main.py`.
-  - In QPython 3L app, go to Programs, in Projects tab, select repo name then run.
+  - In QPython 3L app, go to Programs, in Projects tab, select phfs-unix then run.

 ### Files

-- `run.py`: Run a simple server.
+- `run.py`: Run a server.
 Has no debug feature, but works on [pypy](https://www.pypy.org/) on aarch64 architecture.
 - `hfs.ini`: Some configs, like port, are here.
 Currently you can set a base path as the root dir of served pages, also can set upload-allowed paths.
 - `hash.py`: Hash a password by executing this directly.